Have you ever been to a conference or trade show and felt like it wasn’t worth the effort or the time or the money?

 - Set aside some time at the end of each day to write on each card what you talked about and any tidbits you want to remember.

 - Want to increase your Twitter followers?
-Tweet every single person you meet that it was nice meeting them.
+Tweet every single person you meet to say it was nice meeting them.
 You will get activity, retweets and follows–especially if you use the event hashtag.

 - Block out time in your calendar the day after the conference to do follow-up while everything is fresh.
 I always set aside time after a conference to be the first to follow-up.
 Not only does this make you look on the ball, you also get to be the first in the door with potential contacts.

-- Special Note: You also want to block out time to transfer all of your notes into action items while it is still fresh.
-Don’t waste all of the things you learned by letting your notes languish.
-The biggest overlooked part of going to a conference effectively is the day after–managing all of the notes and contacts.
+Insider Tip: You also want to block out time to transfer all of your notes into action items while they still are fresh.
+Don’t waste all of the things you learned in conference sessions by letting your notes languish.
+The most often overlooked part of going to a conference effectively is the day after–make time to manage all of the notes and contacts you get.

 #10: Tricks of the Trade